Make and share highly secure payments, receive money, and strengthen bonds with customers and clients with digital cash.

 Mistakes aside, the main risks for users of peer-to-peer payments systems can be placed in two categories:

-With no way to call Venmo, Gray sent four emails to the company to report the fraudulent use of his account.
+With no way to call Venmo, Gray sent emails to the company to report fraudulent use of his account.
 After 24 hours he was still waiting for a reply.
 His bank was faster.
 Because he had linked his Venmo account to his routing number rather than through a debit card, the bank told him that his account was compromised and needed to be closed.
 But it did help Grey through the process, recover the stolen funds and replace the money.
 As Slate noted: “Dealing with fraud is something banks are very good at.
 They have fraud departments to handle problems like Grey’s, and dedicated hotlines for customers to call if something happens.”
 Mobile apps, the website implied, did not.

 As new peer-to-peer payment platforms proliferate and experiment, they need to be ready both to minimize the risks of fraud and cope with the complaints when they inevitably arrive.